Academic year 2020/21

 • The proportion of postgraduate trainees who are UK nationals is lower for EBacc subjects than non-EBacc subjects and, within EBacc, is lowest for modern foreign languages where only 66% of trainees are UK nationals.
 This is unchanged from 2019/20.

 • As well as trainee teachers from overseas, qualified teachers from specific overseas countries can be awarded qualified teacher status (QTS) with no further ITT in England.
-Figures for these teachers are now published separately as management information in the Teacher Regulation Agency annual report and accounts[1].
+Figures for these teachers are now published separately as management information in the Teacher Regulation Agency annual report and accounts[1] (opens in a new tab).

 Footnotes: